markdaniel1982/taskmonkey/README.md

 ### Images

+Winking monkey image was taken from [Pinterest](https://co.pinterest.com/pin/461548661788480569/)

+The image used for notfound, was purchased from [Alamy](https://www.alamy.com/three-wise-monkeys-with-hands-covering-eyes-ears-and-mouth-see-no-evil-hear-no-evil-speak-no-evil-cute-cartoon-illustration-line-art-drawing-image552512145.html?imageid=14F9FB12-8809-4677-A928-505D565E9F96&p=846793&pn=1&searchId=b5ae58179a6f5d8fb9e38b24a9e4d0f5&searchtype=0) and cropped

 ### Code

-- The code was written with the help of Code Institute walkthrough project [Moments](https://github.com/Code-Institute-Solutions/moments)
+- The code was heavily based on the [Moments](https://github.com/Code-Institute-Solutions/moments) walkthrough.
+I felt i was unable to create something completely unique as i feel that 20 weeks is not enough time to get enough knowledge of the languages and frameworks used in the later modules of the course.
+The technicalities required for me to create this app in a way that i feel satisfied will take considerable more time to allow me to research and learn more about react, jsx and Rest APIs

+- For creating the available choices in the API for the front end forms to submit the correct data for the API to store [CHOICES](https://www.b-list.org/weblog/2007/nov/02/handle-choices-right-way/)

 ## Thank You

-- to Code Institute and Slack community for helping me when I was getting stuck with some challenges.
+- The Code Institute Slack community for helping me when I was getting stuck with some challenges.
+- Code Institute Tutor Support who were always able and will to help guide me when i was feeling lost
+- My mentor Jubril Akolade, for providing valuable guidance and for explaining things in a way that helped me to understand